ipfs/js-ipfs/README.md

 More examples can be found in the [examples folder](./examples)

-> If you have built an example, please share it with the community by submitting a Pull Request to this repo!.

 ### [Tutorials and Examples](/examples)

 You can find some examples and tutorials in the [examples](/examples) folder, these exist to help you get started using `js-ipfs`.